-Students are expected to attend classes.
+Students who are officially listed on the roster are expected to attend classes.
 Excessive absences, as determined by the instructor, may result in a failing grade.
 Attendance requirements should be outlined during the first class meeting.

-At the end of the second week of classes (first week for summer session), students who have registered and paid for a class but are reported by the instructor as never attended will be withdrawn.
-Classes less than a full semester in length may have different administrative withdrawal dates.
+At the end of the second week of classes (first week for summer session), students who have registered and paid for a class but are reported by the instructor as never attended will be dropped.
+Classes less than a full semester in length may have different administrative drop dates.
 The class will be shown on the transcript with a grade of W, and students may be eligible for a refund of a portion of fees.
-After this period the instructor cannot withdraw students from class.
+After this period the student will not be automatically dropped.
 It is always the student's responsibility to initiate a withdrawal.

 Students deciding to withdraw from a class are encouraged to talk to the instructor first.
 To formally withdraw, students must submit official forms to the Enrollment Services office.
+After withdrawal students are not allowed to attend class.
 To receive a grade of W for the course, the withdrawal process must be completed prior to the end of the college's 12th week of classes.
-Late-start and short-term courses have different withdrawal deadlines.
+Latestart and short-term courses have different withdrawal deadlines.
 Contact the Enrollment Services office for appropriate dates.